Code of Safe Practice

 YOUR DUTY OF CARE

-1. You must ensure the health and safety of your patient
+1. You must ensure the health and safety of your patient and other users of your work environment.

 YOUR RESPONSIBILITY TO PERFORM ACUPUNCTURE SAFELY

-1. You must establish and maintain a clean field at all times
+1. You must establish and maintain a clean field at all times.

-2. You must maintain high levels of hand hygiene
+2. You must maintain high levels of hand hygiene.

-3. You must insert and remove needles hygienically and safely
+3. You must insert and remove needles hygienically and safely.

-4. You must use well-fitting single-use disposable surgical gloves for blood or body fluid spills
+4. You must use well-fitting single-use disposable surgical gloves for blood or body fluid spills or handling infectious skin conditions.

 YOUR SAFE DISPOSAL OF EQUIPMENT AND CLINICAL WASTE